slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### On price

 <!--
-- When money's free, nobody looks at the price.
+- When money’s free, nobody looks at the price.
 -->

 > *"The price of anything is the amount of life you exchange for it."